Jack-LP/mintab/README.md

 ![site-screenshot](https://i.imgur.com/oZbErPM.png)

-The purpose of nuTab is to act as a customisable homepage for your browser, providing quick access to sites.
+The purpose of mintab is to act as a customisable homepage for your browser, providing quick access to sites.
 I have plans to release this as a browser extension for both chrome and firefox.

 <p align="right">(<a href="#top">back to top</a>)</p>